PatrykO92/OS_desktop_OS-PO/README.md

 - Create a user account
 - Customize your desktop environment by changing the wallpaper, main color, and font color
 - Log in and log out
-- Use built-in apps like a calculator, to-do list, and web browser
+- Use built-in apps like a calculator, to-do list, calendar and web browser

 ## Dependencies